Why Halle Berry Calls Her Historic Oscar Win One of Her "Biggest Heartbreaks" - E! Online

 "I thought Cynthia [Erivo, the star of Harriet] was going to do it last year," she tells Variety for its latest cover story.
 "I thought Ruth [Negga, nominated for 2016's Loving] had a really good shot at it, too.
 I thought there were women that rightfully, arguably, could have, should have.
 I hoped they would have, but why it hasn't gone that way, I don't have the answer."

-Berry admits she now feels conflicted about what her Oscar win represents.
+Per the publication, Berry now feels conflicted about what her Oscar win represents.

 "It's one of my biggest heartbreaks," she says to the magazine.
 "The morning after, I thought, ‘Wow, I was chosen to open a door.'
 And then, to have no one … I question, ‘Was that an important moment, or was it just an important moment for me?'
 I wanted to believe it was so much bigger than me.
 It felt so much bigger than me, mainly because I knew others should have been there before me and they weren't."